 National Institute on Alcohol Abuse and Alcoholism

-The message is simple, not just on Sept.
-9, but every day.
+The message is simple, not just on September 9, but every day.
+There is no known safe level of drinking while pregnant.
 Women who are, who may be, or who are trying to become pregnant, should not drink alcohol.

 Watch a video on the importance of International FASD Awareness Day from NIAAA Acting Director Kenneth R. Warren, Ph.D., a leading expert on fetal alcohol spectrum disorders

 Learn more about alcohol and pregnancy here and here.

 September 9th is International Fetal Alcohol Spectrum Disorders Awareness Day, a reminder that all nine months of pregnancy should be alcohol-free for the health of your child.